 Last month, the Women’s Recovery Center was invited to attend the Sherwin – Williams Women’s Club meeting aboard the Good Times III.
 Nicole Eyderdam, President, introduced the Center to the approximately 250 club members in attendance.
 That evening, the Club President announced that the Women’s Club was granting $1,500 to the Center for our new on-site childcare facility and that the Sherwin – Williams Foundation would be matching the gift.
 Thank you for your continued involvement and support of the Women’s Recovery Center.

 Lack of access to safe childcare is cited as the largest barrier that women face in seeking addiction treatment.
-The other significant advantage to offering on-site childcare programming to monitor each child’s behaviors to determine developmental milestones and to incorporate well-child check-ups with collaborating partners and immunization requirements.
+Another significant advantage to offering on-site childcare programming is the ability to monitor each child’s behaviors to determine developmental milestones.
+We will also be able to incorporate well-child check-ups and immunization requirements with collaborating partners.
 The Center will have the capacity to care for children from the age of two weeks to twelve years.

 Thank you to the Sherwin – Williams Women’s Club for selecting the Women’s Recovery Center.
 It was a pleasure to meet so many of the members and it was a beautiful evening for a cruise.